snple/slim/docs/builtins.md

 ## is_iterable

-Returns `true` if the object's type is iterable: array, immutable array, map, immutable map, string, and bytes are iterable types in Tengo.
+Returns `true` if the object's type is iterable: array, immutable array, map, immutable map, string, and bytes are iterable types in slim.

 ## is_time